futurewei-cloud/chogori-platform/docs/CODING_STYLE.md

     ```c++
     #include <k2/transport/Listener.h>
     ```
-- In any private file, to include a private header file (one in the `src` directory), use an absolute path with `""` like this:
+- In any private file, to include a private header file (one in the same folder), use an absolute path with `""` like this:
     ```c++
     #include "Listener.h"
     ```